Il Macinello: Our Heartwarming Stay in this Northern Tuscany Agriturismo

 Dinner time at Macinello had a bit of a festive air with overhead strands of lights decorating the outdoor dining area and the smell of the coals in the grill getting hotter.

 Our treat tonight was a sampling of Tuscan specialties including the famous Bistecca Fiorentina - one of Italy's iconic regional foods - a cut of beef that epitomizes rustic Tuscan cuisine, and of course, great local wines.

 For starters, Miranda prepared an amazing Porcini Mushroom Risotto with fresh seasonal porcini mushrooms.
 The fresh and beautiful bread bowls were baked by Beppe that day!

 In addition to the Bistecca, there were platters passed around with local meats like salami and prosciutto...

 and fresh veggies like arugula from the garden, fresh green beans, and sauteed kale and eggplant.

 Clearly, this was not Massimo's first rodeo.
 He grilled that bistecca perfectly and carved it up like a pro, tableside.

 It was a long day discovering Tuscany with new friends, and after a great dinner, we would sleep well in the quiet of the countryside.
 We felt very spoiled, and very happy.

 Are you looking for a more authentic and local experience for your stay in Tuscany?
 We don't blame you!
-Arianna and Alessio live and work in Chianti and have relationships with several agriturismos in the area.
+Arianna and Alessio live and work in Chianti and have partnerships with several agriturismos in the area.
 Larger groups can also stay at their country villa of Montrogoli.
-They can help organize a local slow-travel experience in Tuscany that's curated to what interests you.
+They can help organize a local slow-travel experience in Tuscany that's a perfect side trip to your visit to Florence.
 Contact Km Zero Tours through their website or email Arianna@KmZeroTours.com.